 - Transmissippi Brigade is a blanket field organization for confederate reenactors throughout the ‘trans-mississippi theater.
 The website (transmsbrigade.com) appears to have been abandoned.

 - 1st Missouri Battalion is the command group for Missouri-based Confederate infantry units.
 Website is no longer available.

 - 3rd Missouri Infantry, Co.
-I is a Kansas City based unit that Bill started with in 1987
+I is a Kansas City based unit that Bill first reenacted with in 1987

 Bookstores and Research Sites:

 - Missouri in the Civil War Message Board, a good place for your questions and answers about Missouri war subjects.

 - Blue & Grey Book Shoppe in Independence, MO, specializes in books about the Border Wars, area units, and local history

 - Civil War St. Louis Bookstore has some articles and records and looks well-designed.

 - Battle of Lexington covers the September 1861 siege at Lexington, MO, just 40 miles from Cedarcroft!